kitschpatrol/vite-plugin-tldraw/readme.md

 ## Implementation notes

-This tool is not a part of the official tldraw project, and it is currently only tested and known to be compatible with tldraw 2.0.0-beta.2.
+This tool is not a part of the official tldraw project.

 Behind the scenes, the plugin calls [@kitschpatrol/tldraw-cli](https://github.com/kitschpatrol/tldraw-cli)'s Node API to generate image files from `.tldr` files, and then passes the resulting URL as the value of the module import.

 Because [`tldraw-cli`](https://github.com/kitschpatrol/tldraw-cli) relies on the browser automation tool [Puppeteer](https://pptr.dev) for its output, conversion can be a bit slow (on the order of a second or two), so by default generated image assets are cached to expedite subsequent builds.

+The tldraw project evolves very quickly.
+This plugin is somewhat brittle because tldraw.com, the tldraw library, the `.tldr` file format, and my underlying cli export tool must all be in harmonious alignment for exports to work.

 During development, images are served from the cache, and when Vite builds for production the image files are bundled into the output with a hashed filename to simplify cache busting.

 ## The future

-Possible paths for future improvements include the following:

-- Rollup cross-compatibility
-- Support importing tldraw\.com URLs
-- SVG compression, PNG resizing / optimization (or test integration with other asset pipeline plugins)

-Any other suggestions are welcome.
+I'm planning to migrate to [unplugin](https://unplugin.unjs.io/) for support across bundlers.

 I'm consciously releasing this tool under the `@kitschpatrol` namespace on NPM to leave the `vite-plugin-tldraw` package name available to the core tldraw project.